 Ref.
 Question Policy Principles K3 Is there adequate provision of exits (including exit Widths) for the numbers who may be present?
-Answer Finding/Observation Yes There are two entry/exit doors, offering alternative directions of escape at ground floor level.
+Answer Finding/Observation Yes Based upon the number of persons that might be expected to use the only entry/exit door to the common areas.

 Ref.
 Question Policy Principles K4 Are doors on escape routes easily opened? (and are sliding or revolving doors avoided?)
-Answei r Finding/Observation Yes Thumb-turn locks are provided internally on the front and rear exit doors.
-Residents will be very familiar with the door opening arrangements as they use them regularly, and therefore no particular signage was considered necessary to indicate the thumb-turns locations or operating method in an emergency.
+Answer Finding/Observation Yes A thumb-turn lock is provided on the common area entry/exit door.
+Residents will be very familiar with the door opening arrangements as they use them regularly, and therefore no particular signage was considered necessary to indicate the thumb-turns location or operating method in an emergency.